+Internal decorations Visually inspected.
+Fresh.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Assumed to be from mains supplies.
+The electric meter and distribution box are located in the hall.
+Wiring, where visible, is PVC coated to 13 amp three pin sockets fitted throughout the property.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter is externally housed to a PVC casing to the front elevation.
+Assumed to be from mains supplies.
+The gas meter is located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Believed to be direct from the mains.
-The plumber work, where visible, is to copper supply pipes and PVC waste pipes.
-The shower room fittings comprise a two-piece suite with shower tray and mixer shower over.
+Water is presumed to be from mains supplies.
+The plumbing, where visible, is partly copper and partly plastic.
+Three piece bathroom fittings.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property has a gas fired central heating system with the boiler wall mounted to the hallway cupboard and is vented externally.
-The boiler also provides the hot water supply.
+Hot water is presumed to be provided by the central heating boiler.
+A gas fired central heating system is installed.
+The central heating boiler is located in the kitchen.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Believed to be connected to the main public sewer which is adopted by the Local Authority.
-Surface water is to runaway.
+Drainage is assumed to be to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

-comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+For security reasons, no comments will be made on burglar alarms.